Lidlidda: History

-They made a begnas (fiesta) to express their gratitude to Kabunian because of their successful journey.
-Within three days after the fiesta, they started digging and pulling the ledda (Thick tall grasses or ‘Talahib’ in the Tagalog dialect) to convert the land into rice paddies.
-Years passed and the population increased.
-The inhabitants started to search further places for food and dwelling.
-One time, a group of hunters saw smoke near seashore from atop of the mountains west of the place.
-Eager to see what was there, they bravely hiked to the place.
+They made a begnas (fiesta) to express their gratitude to the god Kabunian.
+Three days after, they started digging and pulling the ledda (Thick tall grasses) to convert the land into rice paddies.
+As the population increased, residents started to search further places for resources.
+One time, a group of hunters saw smoke near the coast from atop of the mountains west of the place.
+Eager to see what was there, they hiked to the place.
 Suddenly they came to reach a street and houses.
 The people who inhabited the place were Ilokanos, who were also kind and friendly.
-An elderly rich man met them and told them of his great desire to visit their place.
-He said that he wanted to make friends with them as well as barter with their goods.
-Furthermore, he wishes to teach religion (Christianity) to the tribe.
-In the process, he will teach them the three R's of education: Reading, Writing, and Arithmetic.
-The impressionable elderly man's offer was highly appreciated.
-The rich man along with his neighbors bundled some clothes, utensils, reading and writing materials and went with the hunters.
+An elderly rich man met them and told them of his great desire to visit their place to make friends and trade with them, as well as to educate and Christianize the tribe, which the latter accepted.

+The rich man, along with his neighbors bundled some clothes, utensils, reading and writing materials, and went with the hunters.
 After a few hours, they reached the top of ‘Baggiing Hill’ where they rested.
 The rich man anxiously asked how far more to go.
 A hunter stood and said, “Sir, our home is located there at the edge of that plain covered with those ‘Adu nga Ledda’ (many thick tall grasses)”.
 Then, they hurried down and in a few minutes reached the place.
-The natives came around and made friends with the strangers.
-As a show of respect and hospitality, they performed their native dances and songs and offered ricewine along with other delicious and nutritious foods.
-The rich man and his companions were exhilarated to meet these peaceful people.
+The natives came and welcomed them with a feast.

 Geography

+Lidlidda is situated 123.98 km from the provincial capital Vigan, and 418.18 km from the country's capital city of Manila.

 Barangays

 Lidlidda is politically subdivided into 11 barangays.
-These barangays are headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
-All are elected every three years.
+Each barangay consists of puroks and some have sitios.